godotengine/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 second it calls the ``emit_signal()`` function on the current instance, passing the name of the signal and the new position as arguments.

 Now we're done with our C GDExtension.
-Build it once more and reopen the demo project in the editor.
+Build it once more and reopen the Godot project in the editor.

 In the documentation page for ``GDExample`` you can see the new signal we bound: